Taylor Avenue Dock in Bellingham. Credit: Wayne Boardman via Flickr CC

 Explore trees, a tower and rocks in Fairhaven

-For a gentle nature walk in the city, visit Sehome Hill Arboretum in Fairhaven.
+For a gentle nature walk in the city, visit Sehome Hill Arboretum.
 Play in the rock tunnel and climb the tower, which you can climb to get a view of the treetops and the city.
 Next, head to Western Washington University’s Environmental Studies Building, where a free hallway museum displays a collection of rocks and fossil specimens local to Whatcom County and Washington.
 My kids were especially intrigued by the Diatryma fossil footprints.

 Tip: You can walk directly to the museum from the arboretum, or drive around and park on campus (be sure to bring a few dollars for a parking permit).
 If classes are in session when you visit, keep a respectful silence.